Diagnostic Imaging Services

-- 32 Slice Spiral CT
+- Canon Genesis 640 Slice Spiral CT

-- Nuclear medicine
+- Nuclear Medicine

-- Vascular lab
+- Vascular Lab

-- Interventional radiology
+- Interventional Radiology

-- Diagnostic radiology
+- Diagnostic Radiology

-- Swallowing function
+- Swallowing Function

-- Surgical radiology
+- Surgical Radiology

-Computer Tomography (CT)
+Computed Tomography (CT)

 Computed tomography, also known as a CT or CAT scan, generates detailed images of an organ by using an X-ray beam to take images of many thin slices of that organ and joining them together to produce a single image.
 The source of the X-ray beam circles around the patient and the X-rays that pass through the body are detected by an array of sensors.
 Information from the sensors is computer processed and displayed as an image on a video screen.

+Digital mammography is a highly advanced procedure for breast cancer screening that can drastically improve results.
 The machine takes an electronic image of the breast and stores it on a computer, allowing it to be enhanced, modified or manipulated for further evaluation.
 Unlike film mammography, digital mammograms can be viewed on a computer or printed and can even produce traditional films, allowing for improved means of transmission, storage and retrieval of images.
 Digital imaging allows the images to be manipulated in numerous ways to aid in the identification of tumors.

-Special Savings on Mammogram and Bone Density Screenings
+Special Savings on Screenings

 Magnetic Resonance Imaging